21Minus Call for Proposals

 - There are only a few places where any liquids or messy materials (like paint) are allowed.

-- We need to get approvals for all materials that come in and out of the museum.
+- We need to approve all materials that come in and out of the museum but some things are off-limits for sure: nothing wet, nothing that omits a strong smell, and absolutely no glitter!

 Other questions?

-If you have questions about this process, want to talk through your ideas, or have questions about 21Minus in general, contact Ahmad Bracey at [email protected] or 312-397-4020.
+If you have questions about this process, want to talk through your ideas, or have questions about 21Minus in general, contact us at [email protected].

 Project Submission